 - Results of the General Test of the Graduate Record Exam (GRE); and

 - For international applicants whose academic work has been in a language other than English, the Test of English as a Foreign Language (TOEFL).

 SESAME accepts three to six PhD students each year from more than 50 applications.
-Applicants are judged on a number of factors.
-Good scores and a high GPA are necessary, but not sufficient.
-The deciding factor is the ability to demonstrate a research record and agenda that fit well with specific SESAME faculty.
-In a small, interdisciplinary program, it is important that applicants clearly indicate in the statement of purpose which faculty member(s) they are interested in doing research with and why.
-SESAME only accepts applications for the fall semester.
+Applicants are judged on a number of factors; good scores and a high GPA are necessary but not sufficient.
+Particularly valued are potential as a researcher and educator, a strong background in a STEM discipline, and an agenda that fits well with the work of specific faculty in this small, interdisciplinary program.
+Applicants should clearly indicate in their statement of purpose which faculty member(s) they are interested in doing research with and why.

 Statement of Purpose and Personal History